HagiDebby/Dwarven-Realms-DataApp/README.md

-# Dwarven Realms Leaderboard & Real-Time Data Dashboard
+# Game Leaderboard Dashboard

-A real-time web dashboard for viewing and analyzing Dwarven Realms player statistics, built with vanilla HTML, CSS, and JavaScript.
+A real-time web dashboard for viewing and analyzing game player statistics, built with vanilla HTML, CSS, and JavaScript.

 ## 🎮 Features